 Every year for the decade, I would watch segments of the Tour Of France and every time I think to myself when they do their uphill battles, “How the hell do they manage that at those speeds?”

 In 2006, when I was riding with Pat, I noticed something about my bike and my ability.
 I felt I was reaching the peak of my speed with my mountain bike.
 No matter how much healthier and how much stronger I became, I couldn’t push myself to go faster.
+Uphill on a 20 degree slope, my max speed was about 25km/hr consistently for a few minutes.
 It was different than before.
-Before, I could always go faster.
+Before, I could always go faster around 30km/hr consistently for a few minutes.
 I trained every morning and every evening, sometimes in the afternoon and I could always ride harder, longer, and eventually faster, but this time in 2006, I couldn’t go further and I found out why.